Alumni

 Greetings from Carthage College in Kenosha, Wisconsin where I have been teaching all levels of German and Spanish not long after graduating from the Department of Comparative Literature.
 In the Modern Languages Department, we do not primarily teach literary history or literary scholarship but combine textual comprehension with cultural competency and language proficiency.
 Skills development culminates in skills integration in our capstone course, an independent research project.
 Feedback and… Read more

 My name is Sam Romanelli, and I am a returning student to UW.
 I finished my undergraduate degree in 2016, and now I am back for a Masters program.
 I am starting my year off with Professor Oehme's Seminar in Medieval German Literature, a reading course with Professor Wiggins, and a mentorship in Professor Wiggins' German 120 class.
 This quarter I will be co-hosting a film series with my fellow graduate student Hannah Bradley Kondo on Jewish life in Germany.
-Anyone who is interested is welcome to… Read more
+Anyone who is… Read more

 Share